The 18 Best Beaches in Hawaii

 Travelers have been flocking to this calm, golden, crescent-shaped stretch of sand on the island of Oahu since the early 1900s —when Hawaii first popped up on the tourist radar, and visitors would arrive only by steamship.
 Today, it’s a bit more crowded, but the scene is still fun: grab a mai tai at the iconic Royal Hawaiian hotel, built-in 1927; kick back; and watch locals mingle with tourists, all with impressive Diamond Head as a backdrop.

 Ko Olina Beach, Oahu

 If you have kids, get to this placid beach on the west side of Oahu right away.
-The clear blue water is shallow enough for little ones to splash around in, and sitting just above the lagoon is Aulani, a Disney Resort & Spa, which won top honors as the best resort in Hawaii for families in Travel + Leisure’s World’s Best Awards in 2015.
+The clear blue water is shallow enough for little ones to splash around in, and sitting just above the lagoon is Aulani, a Disney Resort & Spa.
 Another property not to be missed is the five-star Four Seasons Oahu at Ko Olina.

 Waimea Bay Beach Park, Oahu

 Set along the dramatic, less-developed north shore of Oahu, Waimea Bay is one of the island’s most famous big-wave surfing beaches.
 During the winter months, from November through February, the swells become awe-inspiring giants that draw the pro riders.
 Waimea, Sunset Beach, and Ehukai Beach (Banzai Pipeline) play host to some of Hawaii’s top surfing competitions, like the Vans Triple Crown.
 You can stay at the nearby Turtle Bay Resort to be near the center of the action.